-Thomas Gottschall is Executive Producer at The Terminal, whose clients include BMW, Allianz, Leica and Harmon.
-He is currently working on two feature films which are in post-production.
+Thomas Gottschall is an Executive Producer at The Terminal, and he is currently working on two feature films that are in post-production.
 He recently spoke to us about using Yamdu for both commercial and feature film projects.

 "Yamdu is very fast and intuitive and it has this artificial intelligence – the guys who programmed this have the preproduction background and you can tell that."